playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/load-time.md

 position: 5
 ---

 Optimizing isn't just related to improving frame rate.
 Fast load times are also critical.
 The faster your app loads, the more likely your users will stick around to experience it.
-For example, users on mobiles for browser based games will wait 4-5 secs of inactivity before leaving.
+Aim to have your app load in less than 5 seconds to prevent users from churning.

 Here are some tips to achieve super-fast load times: